 - Harvest when sprouts are between 1-2 inches in length (1 to 5 centimeters).
 Harvesting time will depend on how long you wait, but the minimum time to harvest sprouts will be between 2-7 days.

-How To Sprout Chia Seeds With Paper Towel
+How To Grow Chia Seeds on a Paper Towel

 - Place two sheets of folded paper towels into the bottom of a shallow dish or tray.